GuyRo1/crawler-worker/readme.md

-# Express typescript template

-A starter express server project.
+# Crawler worker

+A micro service for the web crawler.
+Consuming a queue containing urls.
+For each url the worker will get all of the urls in the document and publish them.

 Built with :

-* typescript
-* express
+* node
-* cors
+* redis
-* nodemon
+* rabbitmq
-* env
+* cheerio
-* concurrently
+* axios